Jump to content

 Customization And Upgrades

-Items can be updated either by improving the craftsmanship or by using the Gadget system (Under Construction).
+Items can be updated to improve craftsmanship via Masterwork or to advance their technology via Up Tech.
 Below are the rules associated with Masterwork and Up Teching items.

 There are two forms of improvement.

-In order to upgrade an Item the Character must have a ranks in the Craft skill associated with the item.
+In order to upgrade an Item, the Character must have a rank in the Craft skill associated with the item.
 To Masterwork an item the cafter has to a craft Rank of 3.
-In order to upgrade an items Tech Level the Craft rank must be 3 + (Number of Tech Levels the item is being upgraded too).
-The Character must also have the same or higher Rank in Tech as the Tech Level the item is being upgraded too.
+In order to upgrade an item's Tech Level, the Craft rank must be 3 + (Number of Tech Levels the item is being upgraded to).
+The Character must also have the same or higher Rank in Tech as the Tech Level the item is being upgraded to.

-Each improvement to an item causes the Procure Difficulty to increase by 1 and thus the base price to increase in associated with the Procure rules here.
+Each improvement to an item causes the Procure Difficulty to increase by 1 and thus the base price to increase, as associated with the Procure rules here.
 This allows for a single improvement per Tech Level advancement.
 An item can be upgraded to a higher level by a Character with the correct Crafting and Tech level skill Ranks.
-There may be exceptions too this rule in the items description.
-An item cannot go down a Tech Level only up.
-If the goal is too decrease the price then the Item cannot receive any attribute changes.
-If an item is moved from Tech Level 4 to 5 it is considered Legendary and cannot go any higher.
+There may be exceptions to this rule in the item's description.
+An item cannot go down a Tech Level, only up.
+If the goal is to decrease the price, then the Item cannot receive any attribute changes.
+If an item is moved from Tech Level 4 to 5, it is considered Legendary and cannot go any higher.
 Its price is also quadrupled.
-If an item Proc Diff is 5 or above it is considered Legendary as well and cannot easily be sold or bought.
+If an item Proc Diff is 5 or above, it is considered Legendary as well and cannot easily be sold or bought.

 Improvements

-The Improvements can be to change the following aspects: Cost, Weight, Size or One of the Items bonus it provides.
+The Improvements can be to change the following aspects: Cost, Weight, Size, or one of the item's bonuses.

-• Cost: If the goal is too adjust the cost this can only go down once.
-It reduces its cost be 1/2.
+• Cost: If the goal is to adjust the cost, this can only go down once.
+It reduces its cost by 1/2.

 • Weight: This reduces the weight by 1/2 each time.

-• Size: This can reduce the size increment down by one.
+• Size: This can reduce the size increment by one.
 This can only be done once.

-• Item Bonus: Items have all sorts of bonuses and in many cases multi bonuses.
+• Item Bonus: Items have all sorts of bonuses and, in many cases, multiple bonuses.
 Each item description will state what it is.
-Anything can be adjusted by 1/2 round up.
-If the item doesn't have a bonus only shows features then this item cannot be upgraded in this way.
-Some items do have 'default' ways too upgrade them that may be described in the description of the category itself.
+Anything can be adjusted by 1/2, rounded up.
+If the item doesn't have a bonus or only shows features, it cannot be upgraded this way.
+Some items do have 'default' ways to upgrade them that may be described in the description of the category itself.